Last Updated on Samuel Franklinby

 Idleon Hunter Build – Damage Build

-Just like the other characters of Legends of Idleon a hunter build has some fundamental guidelines that will offer you the best result in most situations.
+Just like the other characters in Legends of Idleon a hunter build has some fundamental guidelines that will offer you the best result in most situations.
 However, Idleon is a vastly complex game and depending on your account wide bonuses there may be some slight differences for your particular account based on how far you’ve progressed.

-Checking the absolutely min-max option for your account often comes down to spending points slowly with the player stats window open to see the impact that this has given your specific account details.
-If you’d rather just follow this guide blindly though you’ll still achieve the large majority of your potential damage as it’s designed for the majority of the player base and assumes a balanced progression spread across the Idleon account wide bonus mechanics such as Alchemy.
+Verifying the absolutely best min-max option for your account often comes down to spending points slowly with the player stats window open to see the impact that talent investment has given your specific account details.
+If you’d rather just follow this guide blindly though you’ll still achieve the large majority of your potential damage as it’s designed for the majority of the player base and assumes a balanced progression spread across the Idleon account wide bonus mechanics such as alchemy.

 The skill selections for your hunter talent build is based around 4 core damage skills and should be as follows:

 - 360 Noscope and Bear Trap: Attacks have a large impact on both your AFK and active gains so placing points into these will reward you handsomely with gains in both areas.
-Levelling these equally up to around level 30 is a good starting foundation of your hunter build before switching to the skills below and returning to these two skills.
-If you intend to play your hunter as an active fighter for a period of time by leveraging the respawn talent Uwu Rawrrr rather than focused on AFK then you’ll actually want less points here (1 in each is sufficient) as the mana drain is significantly and you’ll be unlikely to use these regularly while in an active state.
+Levelling these equally up to around level 30 is a good starting foundation of your hunter build before switching to the skills below and returning to these two skills later.
+If you intend to play your hunter as an active fighter for a period of time by leveraging the respawn talent Uwu Rawrrr rather than focused on AFK then you’ll actually want less points here (1 in each is sufficient) as the mana drain is significant and you’ll be unlikely to use these regularly while in an active state.
 Note that while the hunter was once a top tier option for active play they have since been overtaken by other elite class options if you have them available.
 Players can also place points in Stop Right There although its main use is tower defence as it pushes those mobs backwards to give you more time.